MVOSlab-sdstate/PRAG304_Lab/README.md

 - ### **Lab 13:** Diagnostic Case Study- Applying Simulation, Soil Sensing, and Motor Control for Real-World Ag Diagnostics This lab combines previous exercises to demonstrate the use of microcontrollers, sensors, and actuators in precision agriculture, including remote LED control with Raspberry Pi, soil moisture sensing with Arduino, and DC motor control with PWM.

+- ### **Lab 15:** PID Controller Tuning for Seeding Rate Control of Case International Cyclo Air Planter This lab focuses on understanding and tuning a PID controller to achieve stable and accurate seeding rates for a Case International Cyclo Air planter.

 ## How to Clone this Repository